the-trek-brief/the-trek-brief.github.io/_treks/ausangate.md

 Descend from the pass to Machuraccay Lodge.
 From there, you again have two route options as you look east.
 Left: a higher route over another pass.
 Right: the valley route.
 We took the valley route.
 The photo below shows Machuraccay Lodge.
 Zoom in on the right side to see the higher route heading left of the hill; the valley route goes right.
+Valley route is easier but high route is closer to glaciers and lakes

 <a href="https://github.com/user-attachments/assets/3e0dc2e6-4a49-40a0-84de-d5110f89ab11" target="_blank" rel="noopener">
   <img src="https://github.com/user-attachments/assets/3e0dc2e6-4a49-40a0-84de-d5110f89ab11" alt="from Palomani pass Mariposa mountain" class="photo-preview">